 1820 Settlers - Stone of Memory

-By 1962, increasing industrialisation of the West Bank caused the context of the memorial to be compromised.
+By 1962, increasing industrialisation of Gately Township caused the context of the memorial to be compromised.
 It was now badly placed in proximity to the back of a factory and was almost completely obscured from the road.
 This prompted the proposed transfer of the memorial stone to Settlers' Heights – also on the West Bank.
-The prime movers behind the idea of re-siting the memorial were Mr. L. Bagshawe-Smith (honorary Vice-chairman of the 1820 Settlers' Association) and Mr. T. W. Greenwood (Secretary).
+The prime movers behind the idea of re-siting the memorial were Mr. L. Bagshawe-Smith (honorary Vice-chairman of the 1820 Settlers' Association) and Mr. T. W. Greenwood (Secretary).3

-An article in the Daily Dispatch of 17 May 1972 regarding the re-erection of the memorial included a photograph with the following caption:
+An article in the Daily Dispatch of 17 May 1972 regarding the re-erection of the memorial noted that:

 "The 1820 Settlers' Memorial Stone, which has been removed from its original site on Settlers' Way in East London because of industrial development there, has now been erected near the Guild Theatre in the city.
 Seen examining the re-cut stone yesterday were (left to right) Mr H. H. Driffield, an East London historian; Mr G. Chapman, chairman of the East London branch of the 1820 Settlers’ Association; Mrs. A. O'Carroll, the association's Welfare officer; and Mr T. Greenwood, secretary of the branch."

-The wording on the re-cut stone now read:
+The incised wording on the relocated stone - in a utilitarian squared font now read:

-The longer inscription had been accommodated by enlarging the faced rectangular panel for the full height of the memorial.
-The 'memory' of the original bronze inscription panel remains on the front face of the memorial – with four circular fixing holes still visible on the edges of the faced panel.
+The longer inscription was accommodated by creating a single larger dressed rectangular panel for the full height of the memorial.
+The 'memory' of the position of the original inscription panel remains however on the front face of the memorial, with four circular fixing holes still visible on the upper edges of the faced panel.